Dkpingi/Random_Forest_from_scratch/README.md

 ![This is an image](figures/ccp_alpha_vs_error.png)
 ![This is an image](figures/ccp_alpha_vs_runtime.png)

-cost-complexity pruning prunes the Trees in order to reduce complexity, which hopefully leads to less overfitting.
+Cost-Complexity Pruning prunes the trees in order to reduce complexity, which hopefully leads to less overfitting.
 My model doesn't seem to benefit very much from the pruning, however it also fits a lot less to the training set than the sklearn model, so of course there won't be a benefit.
 Sklearn's ccp increases training error by a lot, while very slightly increasing validation performance.
 Runtime is unaffected for sklearn, while my model has lower training time for aggressive pruning, which doesn't make any sense to me.